42 Free Things to Do in Christchurch with Kids and Families

-Bonus tip: If an adult hires gear at certain stores in Methven, they will get kids gear hire for free, so click here to see which stores are on board
+Bonus tip: If an adult hires gear at certain stores in Methven such as Big Als, they can get their ski gear for free.
+Pretty great!

 What else is on your list of best free things to do in Christchurch with children?

 With so many free things to do in Christchurch, we know you will enjoy your visit.
 In the winter there are plenty of indoor activities to keep the kids busy, and it’s often warm enough on sunny days with a warm jacket to be outside and enjoy some active activities.
 Some of the best things to do in Christchurch in summer have to be the outdoor walks, beaches and playgrounds.
 Whatever you do, we hope you have an amazing visit to Christchurch.

 If you are going to be around in the region for a while, why not check out Ashburton/Mid Canterbury (1 hour drive south) and Hanmer Springs (2 hours drive north) For some ideas about what to do in these areas, check out the articles below